cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

 sure the node acquires the neccessary vote extensions before switching to conensusus.

-If a node is already in consensus but falls behind, during catch-up, CometBFT will provide the node with vote extensions from past heights by storing the extensions within `ExtendedCommit` for old heights.
+If a node is already in consensus but falls behind, during catch-up, CometBFT will provide the node with vote extensions from past heights by retrieving the extensions within `ExtendedCommit` for old heights that it had previously stored.

-We realize this is sub-optimal due to the increase in storage needed to store the extensions, we are working on an optimization of this implementation which should eliviate this concern.
-The decision to store historical commits and potential optimizations, are discussed in detail in [RFC-100](./../../docs/rfc/rfc-100-abci-vote-extension-propag.md#current-limitations-and-possible-implementations)
+We realize this is sub-optimal due to the increase in storage needed to store the extensions, we are working on an optimization of this implementation which should alleviate this concern.
+However, the application can use the existing `retain_height` parameter to decide how much history it wants to keep, just as is done with the block history.
+The network-wide implications of the usage of `retain_height` stay the same.
+The decision to store
+historical commits and potential optimizations, are discussed in detail in [RFC-100](./../../docs/rfc/rfc-100-abci-vote-extension-propag.md#current-limitations-and-possible-implementations)

 ## Handling upgrades to ABCI 2.0

-If applications upgrade to ABCI 2.0, CometBFT internally ensures that the [application setup](./abci%2B%2B_app_requirements.md#application-configuration-required-to-switch-to-abci-20) is reflected in its opertaion.
+If applications upgrade to ABCI 2.0, CometBFT internally ensures that the [application setup](./abci%2B%2B_app_requirements.md#application-configuration-required-to-switch-to-abci-20) is reflected in its operation.

 Namely, upon saving the block for a given height *h* in the block store at decision time
 - if *h ≥ h<sub>e</sub>*, the corresponding extended commit is saved as  well